Platoniq/wilder-journal/_articles/en/we-the-internet.md

 This dialogue has allowed us to visibilize that citizens perceive the **Internet** as an opportunity for entertainment and social interaction, as well as a source for economic or commercial development.
 However, they also perceive it as a **threat** because it compromises their privacy and is not considered a safe space.

-{% gallery { "simple": false, "images": [{"path":"/media/we-the-internet_3.png", "caption": "To you, the Internet is...
-(Both a threat and an opportunity, more of an opportunity than a threat, more of a threat than an opportunity, neither an opportunity nor a threat)"}] } %}
+{% gallery { "simple": false, "images": [{"path":"/media/we-the-internet_3.png", "caption": "To you, the Internet is… (Both a threat and an opportunity, more of an opportunity than a threat, more of a threat than an opportunity, neither an opportunity nor a threat)"}] } %}

 The participant group has strong **hopes and fears** for the **future of the Internet**.
 They want the Internet in **2040** to be more **democratic, inclusive, accessible** and for digital developments to serve the greater **good of humanity**.
 They want to avoid the Internet becoming so important that it leads to health problems, tremendous unemployment, environmental problems, loss of social interactions, online abuse or cyber attacks.
 To achieve this **desirable future** and avoid ending up in these fears, the key is a robust **Internet governance system**.
 Citizens strongly support a global, multi-stakeholder approach as the way forward for **the Internet and its governance**.
 In this scenario, **citizen deliberation** is seen as a crucial instrument.